New ways to discover the Margaret River Region

 Cool off in the deep blue

-If the salty breeze is where you feel most at ease, be sure to check out Kira Price, Carmen McFaull and Soleil Heimlich.
+If the salty breeze is where you feel most at ease, be sure to check out Louise Collier, Kirsty Watkins and Gina Denford.
 Each capture the region’s pristine landscapes in a creative and memorable light.

 A love story between timber and forest

 You’ve snapped a selfie in Boranup Karri Forest, but this time delve deeper and meet the local woodworkers for a truer connection with local timber.
-If you’re looking for a unique piece of furniture, be sure to find Ben Edwards’ studio nestled amongst the towering karris on Caves Road.
+If you’re looking for a unique piece of furniture or jewellery, be sure to find Trevor Clement’s studio nestled in the heart of Cowaramup.

 Love talking timber?
 Ewan Cameron, Brendan Booth, Sarah Scheltema and Ian Thwaites also make superb furniture using a mix of local jarrah, sheoak and marri.
-Trevor Clement crafts heirloom masterpieces including intricate isosohedrons, Keanan Hardegon combines resin in tactile boards, Martin Pavey upcycles reclaimed timber into intricate designs and Shaleen O’Keeffe crafts functional pieces and jewellery.
+Keanan Hardegon combines resin in tactile boards, Martin Pavey upcycles reclaimed timber into intricate designs and John Streater crafts signature pieces and jewellery.

 Discover our flying mascots through art